bajumar/Azure-Monitor-Logs/Query Library/Server Asset Inventory README.md

 If you are only able to leverage Heartbeat data note that the Heartbeat logs for Windows Servers do not log the full operating system release name (e.g. Windows Server 2019), so the full release name must be derived from the operating system Major and Minor version numbers.
 Windows operating system version numbers are identical for Windows Servers and Windows Dekstops from the same release cycle (e.g. Windows 10 version is identified as "10.0", and Windows Server 2016 version is also identified as "10.0").

-The relevant queries in this repo assume that the logged version numbers are for Windows Server oprating systems, and use the Azure Monitor Logs Query Language "datatable" operator to construct the lookup table to map the version numbers to the equivalent full release names.
+The relevant queries in this repo assume that the logged version numbers are for Windows Server oprating systems, and use the Azure Monitor Logs Query Language "datatable" operator to construct the lookup table for mapping the version numbers to the equivalent full release names.
 Your results will be more accurate if you leverage other solutions to retrieve the full release name of the operating system.

 *Reference: https://docs.microsoft.com/en-us/windows/desktop/SysInfo/operating-system-version*